PatoTey/portfolio2024/README.md

-Hello there, heres my portfolio.
+Howdy , heres my portfolio.

 Hero you can find some of the proyects i have done.